danroot/smartthings_virtual_open_closed_tile/README.md

 *   Paste the code
 *   Save.

-To create a device instance and automate a routine:
+To create a device instance and automate a routine (Do this once for each routine you want to automate):
 *   Go to https://graph.api.smartthings.com/
 *   Go to My Devices
 *   New Device